 What is a “margin”?

-The margin is the edge or border of the tissue removed during surgery The margin is “clear” when no cancer cells are found at the edge of tissue.
+The margin is the edge or border of the tissue removed during surgery.
+The margin is “clear” when no cancer cells are found at the edge of the tissue.
 When cancer cells are found at the edge of the tissue, it suggests that not all cancer was removed during surgery.
 In this case, a second surgery may be recommended.

 Why is the tissue marked by the surgeon?

 The surgeon marks the tissue to show the pathologist how it was originally positioned in your body.
-This way, if the margins are not “clear”, the surgeon knows the location in which to remove additional tissue.
+This way, if the margins are not “clear”, the surgeon knows the location from which to remove additional tissue.